Thread: how to solder brass

 Plumber's solder, is - here again, with the same caveat - 50/50 lead tin.
 It requires an acid flux, which can never be completely removed from the brass - the acid causes a molecular change in the brass.
 It. too, has low tensile strength.
 Tix solder contains antimony, which raises the tensile strength, while only slightly raising the melting point.
 But, like silver solder, the flux is kinda a pain.
 Your best bet, however is Tix solder.
 Buy the "antiflux" also - it keeps the flux from running around where you don't want the solder to go.
 For heat, depending upon the size of the parts, use either a small butane torch or a 150 (or more) watt Weller gun.
 Save your propane torch for heat treating things like special wrenches, and springs and such.
 Also, for those youngsters out there - watch farm auctions for old gasoline blow torches.
 They have enough heat capacity to heat treat and anneal stuff you'll go nuts trying to do with a Bernz-O-Matic propane torch.
 But use your gasoline blow torch outdoors; sometimes they can be a little recaltricant lighting, and create a WW II flame thrower until they warm up to temperature.

-Re: how to solder brass (RE: Dave B)Mike - banned member of the throwaway society. :o
+Re: how to solder brass (By: Dave B)Mike - banned member of the throwaway society. :o

 - Join Date